Peter Hujar's Day: Production

-The film is written and directed by Ira Sachs.
-The producers on the film are Jordan Drake and Jonah Disend.
-The cast is led by Ben Whishaw and Rebecca Hall.
-Whishaw portrays photographer Peter Hujar with Hall featuring as the writer Linda Rosenkrantz.
-Rosenkrantz produced a book in 2021 of the same name which documents Hujar's life and activities over 24 hours in 1974.
+The film was produced by Jordan Drake and Jonah Disend.

+Rosenkrantz published a book of the same name in 2021, documenting Hujar's activities over 24 hours in 1974.
 Sachs was initially unsure if the project would be a short film or a feature, but was convinced to produce a feature-length film in response to Whishaw's passion and insight into the language.

-Filming was scheduled for New York in November 2023.
+Production began in New York City on April 14, 2024.

 Release

 The film premiered at the 2025 Sundance Film Festival on January 27, 2025.
-Shortly after, Janus Films and Sideshow acquired distribution rights to the film and released it on November 7, 2025.
+Shortly after, Janus Films and Sideshow acquired distribution rights to the film, with Janus releasing it on November 7, 2025.
 It screened at the 75th Berlin International Film Festival in February 2025.

-The film was screened in non-competitive section 'Freestyle' of the 20th Rome Film Festival in October 2025.
+The film screened in the non-competitive Freestyle section of the 20th Rome Film Festival in October 2025.

+Home media

+The film was released on Blu-ray and DVD on May 12, 2026.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 27 critics, indicating "universal acclaim".

 In a review for Rogerebert.com, critic Monica Castillo writes that the film "is a masterclass in composition, creating movement where there is little and finding an unconventional way to film two people talking."